fusionet24/azure-sql-db-invoke-external-rest-endpoints/README.md

 - Call an external REST endpoint using API Management

+### [Microsoft Graph]
+The notebook shows how Microsoft Graph API queries can be excuted that:

+- Retrive presence information of your account within an organisation.
+- Retrive presence information of users within an organisation.

 ## Contribute

 Do you want to contribute adding a sample?
 Do you see something missing or incorrect?
 Please help this repository to grow, and submit an issue or fork it a submit a Pull Request.
 Details on how to contribute can be found here: [Contributing](./CONTRIBUTING.md)